Cavaliers Set for ACC Home Opener Monday

 For Openers

-- The Cavaliers are set to host SMU at John Paul Jones Arena on Monday (Dec.
-29) at 7 p.m. on ACC Network Extra (ACCNX).
+- The Cavaliers are set to host Clemson at John Paul Jones Arena on Thursday (Jan.
+1) at 7 p.m. on ACC Network Extra (ACCNX).

 Last Time Out